freedomlayer/offset/README.md

 - [Install Rust](https://www.rust-lang.org/install.html).
 We currently use
     nightly Rust.
-You should pin to exact nightly Rust version, this could be done using the command: `rustup default nightly-YYYY-MM-DD`.
-    The current version could be found in .travis.yml.
+You should pin to exact nightly Rust version, this could be done using the command: `rustup override set nightly-YYYY-MM-DD`.
+Note that this command should be run at the root of the repository.
+The current nightly version could be found in .travis.yml.

 - Install libsqlite3-dev.
 On ubuntu, run `sudo apt install libsqlite3-dev`.
 - [Install capnproto](https://capnproto.org/install.html).
 On Ubuntu, run `sudo apt install capnproto`